informalsystems/hermes/scripts/gm/README.md

 **Description**: shows the help screen

 ### `gm hermes cc`
-**Description**: create the `hermes create client` commands for a fully interconnected set of IBC calls and print them on the screen.
+**Description**: create and print the `hermes create channel` commands to obtain a fully interconnected IBC mesh on the screen.

 Tip: Pick and choose the ones you want to create.